Vish-45/Centralised-Monitoring-And-Control-System/README.md

-# Centralised Monitoring And Control System
+# Centralized Monitoring And Control System
 A centralised server to manage and monitor remote clients.
 A framework purely in python.